Tagirijus/midicuer/readme.md

 	00:13:276          Explosion      160  10-2.1875 (37.1875)  bar
 	00:30:754          Calm down      160  21-4.75 (83.75)      bar

 It did.
-The tempo was just increased to 177 bpm, but that shall be no real problem for now - it's still fast an should fit to an action scene.
+The tempo was just increased to 177 bpm, but that should be no real problem for now - it's still fast and should fit to an action scene.
 We can see that the next cuepoint would be at bar 10 and beat 2.1875 - what a strange beat.
 Let's try to fix this:

 	> 0:13:276
 	Explosion delete [no] >